 1. Individual therapy for a better quality of life

-Alimony, living arrangements, child support, child custody, property matters, it’s no surprise that divorce brings with it a plethora of legal aspects you need to deal with.
+Alimony, living arrangements, child support, child custody, and property matters, it’s no surprise that divorce brings with it a plethora of legal aspects you need to deal with.
 While divorce lawyers can help you with most of them, the stress induced as a result will not be tended to by lawyers.
 This is where divorce counseling becomes essential – in equipping you with the emotional capacity to deal with the legal issues that must be taken care of.

 3. Post-divorce therapy can be a a crucial aid for families

 Related Reading: 10 Things To Do When You Are Thinking About Divorce

-4. Learning to live alone
+4. One can learn to live alone

 - Pre-divorce counseling can help you understand the root cause of your issues, see if there’s any hope for reconciliation, or help mediate the divorce process

-Divorce counselors can help make the process of divorce a lot smoother.
+A good divorce counselor can help make the process of divorce a lot smoother.
 They can help with establishing clear communication with your spouse and help you get back on your feet after your divorce.
 Divorce counselors will assist you with dealing with the stress and emotions that are part and parcel of the divorce.